A New Mexico Non-Profit - Training Wild Horses and Burros for Adoption

 Saving Horses Through Training

 Mustang Camp is a New Mexico non-profit organization training wild and rescued horses for adoption.
-We are one of 10 licensed horse rescues in New Mexico.
+We promote training without trauma.

-We take captive wild horses from U.S. government holding facilities and bring them to Mustang Camp to be trained and socialized using our 26 step criteria program.
-In recent years we have expanded our training program to rehabilitate rescued feral horses.
+We take captive wild horses from U.S. government holding facilities, other New Mexico rescues, and state agencies.
+We bring them to Mustang Camp to be trained and socialized using our 26 step criteria program.
 An approachable and trained horse is 100 times more likely to get adopted.

 True West report on Mustang Camp